omysoul/omysoul/README.md

 ### Be a light in the tech community

 One side effect of prayer is that it changes things for the better.
 We are not ashamed to our faith.
 Faith can be a taboo subject in the tech community.
 It is tempting for Christians to hide it.
-But Jesus tells believers not to hide their light under a bowl.
+But Jesus tells believers not to hide their light under a bowl ([_Matt 5:15_](https://omysoul.github.io/omysoul/react-bible/?v=mt5:15)).
 So we don't want to hide our hope in a way that is unnatural.

 ### Amplify the voice of poor and oppressed